Upgrade Plan

-How to upgrade or change your TelemetryOS subscription plan
+How to upgrade or change a TelemetryOS subscription plan

 Changing plans involves aligning subscriptions with rollout stage and desired outcomes.
 This page explains when upgrading or adjusting plans makes sense, what to expect, and how to think about the trade‑offs.